tanggengyan/tanggengyan.github.io/index.md

 ## Social Media

 In 2021, I founded the WeChat Offical Account *Journal Observer*(期刊观察).
-From time to time, I have been sharing profound research findings on scholarly publishing, sociology of science and scientometrics on the *Journal Observer*.
-As of 1 Feb 2023, the *Journal Observer* had 2,700 subscribers, with an average of 400 reads per article.
+From time to time, I have been sharing profound research findings on scholarly publishing, sociology of science and scientometrics in the *Journal Observer*.
+As of 15 Apr 2023, the *Journal Observer* had 3,342 subscribers, with an average of 800 reads per article.